 Use of biodiesel instead of regular diesel reduces the greenhouse gas over 80%.
 A biofuel that reduces the greenhouse gas by 50% or more is called advanced biofuel.
 Biofuel is the only commercially available advanced biofuel today.
 To learn more, click here or look into our collection of literature about the cetane number.

 Most of the biodiesel used today is made in USA.
-Therefore use of biodiesel boosts local economy.
+Therefore the use of biodiesel boosts the local economy.
 Over 1.6 billion gallons of biodiesel was produced domestically in 2016 and increasing.
 Find more about this in this DOE's alternative data center website

 80% of the whole soybean is meal.
 The meal contains 45% protein used as food and feed.
 More biodiesel production translates to more oil production and four times as much of meal production.
 This increases the food and feed supply.
 The data does not support the Food Vs. Fuel Argument for biodiesel.
 Please read this technote Biofuel and Indirect Land Use Change and study about this issue on Biofuel impact on food prices index and land use change.